Information required under the EU Sustainable Finance Disclosure Regulation (the “SFDR”)

 No consideration of sustainability adverse impacts

 Threestones Capital Management S.A.
-Company (“TSC”) is required to publish information on whether it considers the “adverse impacts of investment decisions on sustainability factors” (the “Principal Adverse Impacts”) under the SFDR.
-TSC does not currently consider the Principal Adverse Impacts of investment decisions on sustainability factors in connection with the products and services, as defined under and in accordance with the SFDR.
+Company ("TSC") is required to publish information on whether it considers the "adverse impacts of investment decisions on sustainability factors" (the "Principal Adverse Impacts") under the SFDR.
+TSC does not currently consider the Principal Adverse Impacts of investment decisions on sustainability factors as laid out in Article 4(1) of SFDR in connection with the products and services, as defined under and in accordance with the SFDR.
 This is because TSC is not, in its view, currently in a position to obtain and/or measure all the data which would be required by the SFDR to report, or to do so systematically, consistently and at a reasonable cost with respect to all its investment strategies for investors.

 TSC intends to consider and report to investors, applying the standards as in the SFDR, the Principal Adverse Impacts of investment decisions on sustainability factors in relation to those strategies where it has sufficient influence and control on the investment and provide that information to investors in the relevant funds.